dowlinglab/HFC-FFO/README.md

 8. Calculate density
    ```
      python project.py submit -o calculate_density --bundle=24 --parallel
-9. Extract density using the following after each LD iteration in analysis/ folder
+9. Extract density using the following after each LD iteration in the analysis/ folder
    ```
      python extract_rXX_density.py ZZ
    ```
-10. Run GP optimization and get samples for the next iteration in analysis/ folder
+10. Run GP optimization and get samples for the next iteration in the analysis/ folder
    ```
      module load gcc/11.2.0
      python id-new-samples.py